 How Do You Become a Health Information Technician?

 An easy path to a successful career as a health information technician is to attend a vocational school.
-ATA College offer programs catered to students who want a path to stable employment.
+ATA College offer HIT programs catered to students who want a path to stable employment.
 Programs can be completed in as little as eight months if attending classes full-time.

 We build our curriculums with the workplace in mind.
 ATA College streamlines our instruction to provide you with the necessary knowledge and the practical skills to succeed.
 Your instructors will have the best educational techniques to help you learn the necessary anatomy and medical terminology while grounding the course in its applicability to health information technology.

 Beyond preparing you for your career, ATA College positions you for success on certification examinations, including the Certified Electronic Health Records Specialists (CEHRS) and Certified Billing & Coding Specialist (CBCS) tests.
-Obtaining these qualifications will open greater job opportunities and make it easier to advance through your career.
+Obtaining these qualifications will open greater job opportunities and make it easier to advance in your career.